What is CBD and What is Hemp Extract?

 - Cannabinoids help the human body to maintain homeostasis (or balance) when dealing with external change.

 - The ECS helps regulate immune function, sleep, mood/anxiety, motor control, inflammation, pain, memory, appetitie/metabolism and more.

-The Science Behind CBD Oil
+The Science Behind Cannabinoids

 The Endocannabinoid System

 The human body contains its own natural endocannabinoid system.
 This internal structure assists in the regulation of other systems such as the nervous, immune, digestive and endocrine systems.
 All of these have an effect on the body’s various responses to internal and external stimuli.

 The endocannabinoid system consists of endogenous cannabinoids and cannabinoid receptors (CB1 and CB2) as well as enzymes that break down cannabinoids.

 This system determines the way we process and utilize cannabinoids within the body both internally and topically.
 Therapeutic applications of cannabinoids have been heavily linked to CB2 receptors given their connectivity to the immune system.
 HERE is more on the science of the endocannabinoid system.

 You may have heard about the effects of cannabidiol when you are feeling sore.
 Cannabinoids bind to CB2 receptors, inhibiting the production of the enzyme that breaks down the neurotransmitter called anandamide.
 The purpose of anandamide is to block pain receptors.
 More anandamide equals less pain.

 Discomfort in the body is often the result of inflammation.
 CB2 receptors are found with the greatest density in the spleen.
 The spleen handles the filtering of old blood cells to assist in boosting the body’s immunity.
 The spleen is also responsible for producing an anti-inflammatory response.
 When assisted by cannabinoids, this response can be greater.